AikidoSec/firewall-node/docs/lambda.md

 That's it!
 Your AWS Lambda function is now protected by Aikido guard.

+If you want to see a full example, check our [lambda sample app](../sample-apps/lambda-mongodb).

 ## Debug mode

 If you need to debug the guard, you can set the `debug` option to `true`: